cds-snc/forms-api/docs/_pages/en/monitoring.md

 - <code>X-RateLimit-Reset</code>: the moment at which the limit will reset to the full limit amount
 - <code>Retry-After</code>: the time in seconds to wait before sending another request to the API

-In the future, we anticipate the API call limits may be tied to different use cases or types of usage and will try to determine appropriate limits for API requests per minute.
+In the future, we anticipate the API call limits may be tied to different use cases or types of usage and will try to determine more appropriate limits for API requests per minute.

 ### Refreshing API keys

 Refreshing an API key may become necessary if a key is compromised.
-Keys can be revoked and regenerated, simply requiring a change in the parameters being queried in the request.
+Keys can be revoked and recreated, simply requiring a change in the parameters being queried in the request.